- Garden / Landscaping / Patio — 248

 Which are best, steel or cast iron stoves?

-What is the difference between Wood Burning and Multifuel Stoves?
+What are the differences between Wood Burning and Multifuel Stoves?

 Externally, wood burning and multifuel stoves may look the same, but inside they are very different.